Central Methodist University

-Central Methodist University (formerly known as Central Methodist College and also known as Central College or CMU) is a private university in Fayette, Missouri.
-CMU is accredited to offer masters, bachelors, and associate degrees.
+Central Methodist University (formerly known as Central Methodist College and Central College, as well as by its abbreviation CMU) is a private university in Fayette, Missouri.
+CMU is accredited to offer master's, bachelors, and associate degrees.
 The school is affiliated with the United Methodist Church.

 History

 On April 13–14, 1853, Central Methodist University was founded by Nathan Scarritt and David Rice McAnally.
 The college was chartered by the Missouri General Assembly on March 15, 1855.
 It came about due largely to the diligent work of Nathan Scarritt and David Rice McAnally.
 Classes began on September 18, 1857, on a 1 acre campus with an enrollment of 114 students and a faculty of three.
 Samuel C. Major was the first graduate, in 1858.
 In about 100 years the school grew to a campus of 55 acre, enrollment of over 1,000 students and a faculty of 65.
 In 2004, it was granted university status and changed its name accordingly.